AlejandroCaralt/Capacitor-Introduction/README.md

 # Capacitor-Introduction

-Capacitor Core is a JavaScript library that runs on all platforms that Capacitor supports, and web is no different.
+Capacitor is a cross-platform app runtime that makes it easy to build web apps that run natively on iOS, Android, Electron, and the web.
+We call these apps "Native Progressive Web Apps" and they represent the next evolution beyond Hybrid apps.

 ## What do i need to use Capacitor?
 Capacitor is made from Ionic Team, but it doesnt need to be an Ionic or Angular project.